Solo-2022/Social-App/README.md

     Follow and unfollow other users
     Inspect a feed of messages from users that you follow

-Future updates will allow users to upload images, videos and redirect lings to other urls.
+Future updates will allow users to upload images, videos and redirect links to other urls.